 COMMUNITY GRANTS & GUNN BEQUEST

-- The Show Society - Support to cover expenses of 4 members of WSM FX and waiver of food permit fees.
+- Flinders Island Show Society - Support to cover expenses for the entertainment for the 2017 Show and waiver of food permit fees.

 - Flinders Island Pony & Riding Club - Assistance with the costs of two return airfares from Launceston for an instructor.

-- Flinders Island Golf Club - Assistance with the costs of purchasing a 400m cable and solenoid valve
+- Flinders Island Golf Club - Assistance with the costs of purchasing a Husqvarana mower.